ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 ###Exporting a pipeline stage

-To export the definition for a pipeline stage, append `/yaml` to the pipeline URL:
+To export the definition for an entire pipeline, append `/yaml` to the pipeline URL:

-`http(s)://<DevOps Services domain>/pipeline/user/project/yaml`
+`https://cloud.ibm.com/devops/pipelines/<pipeline id>/yaml?env_id=<region id>`

+Where `<pipeline id>` and `<region id>` are the values that are displayed in the pipeline page URL.

+The resulting yaml file includes definitions of all of the pipeline stages.

 To export artifacts and logs for a pipeline stage: